 - Be as open as possible.
 Go beyond open enrollments and use open pedagogies that leverage the entire web not just the specific content in the MOOC platform.
 As part of your open pedagogy strategy use OER and openly license your resources using Creative Commons licenses in a way that allows reuse, revision, remix, and redistribution.
 Make your MOOC platform open source software.
-Publish the learning analytics data you collect as open data using a CCO license. - Use tried and proven modern online learning pedagogies not campus classroom-based didactic learning pedagogies which we know are ill-suited to online learning. - Use peer-to-peer pedagogies over self-study.
+Publish the learning analytics data you collect as open data using a CC0 license. - Use tried and proven modern online learning pedagogies not campus classroom-based didactic learning pedagogies which we know are ill-suited to online learning. - Use peer-to-peer pedagogies over self-study.
 We know this improves learning outcomes.
 The cost of enabling a network of peers is the same as that of networking content essentially zero. - Use social learning including blogs, chat, discussion forums, wikis, and group assignments. - Leverage massive participation have all students contribute something that adds to or improves the course overall.

-Source name: Open Learn: Education and Development: Open Education course Citation: 4.5 Personal Learning Networks
+Please also report any other interesting information of relevance to the project

-Link:https://www.open.edu/openlearn/education-development/open-education/content-section-6.5 PLN- personal learning network-your personal network of peers is important in learning.
+PLN- personal learning network- your personal network of peers is important in learning.
 A personal learning network provides a means not only of disseminating and finding resources but also of discussing ideas and connecting with peers.

 This PLN is very different to the resources available to leaners within the very structured and organised VLE, Virtual Learning Environment, hosted by academic institutions.

 Within a PLN is it the people who are important rather than the technology.
-This is shown when you think about a network you have in say
+This is shown when you think about a network you have in say WhatsApp.

-WhatsApp.
 If you migrate this network to Twitter, the value would be in the people in the network, not the tool being used.
 Though some tools facilitate specific network actions easier than others. ie. Twitter requires short postings!

-Wikipedia defines a PLN as:an informal learning network that consists of the people a learner interacts with and derives knowledge from in a personal learning environment.
+Wikipedia defines a PLN as:

+an informal learning network that consists of the people a learner interacts with and derives knowledge from in a personal learning environment.
 In a PLN, a person makes a connection with another person with the specific intent that some type of learning will occur because of that connection.